dataluscorp/browser/docs/setup/macos_build.rst

-Building Firefox On macOS
+Building Datalus On macOS
 =========================

-This document will help you get set up to build Firefox on your own computer.
+This document will help you get set up to build Datalus on your own computer.
 Getting set up can take a while - we need to download a lot of bytes!
 Even on a fast connection, this can take ten to fifteen minutes of work, spread out over an hour or two.